vtex/cli-plugin-template/README.md

 If you're satisfied with the tests performed and the developed plugin:

 1. Access your profile on [npm](https://www.npmjs.com/).
 As a part of the `vtex` organization, you'll have access to [generate a new **publish** token.](https://docs.npmjs.com/creating-and-viewing-access-tokens)
-2. Save the generated token.
+2. Copy the generated token.
 3. Open your plugin repository on GitHub.
 4. Go to *Settings > Secrets* and [create a new repository secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `NPM_TOKEN` and paste the value of the previously generated token.